teociaps/SwaggerUI.Themes/README.md

 ```

 Place your CSS file (e.g., "custom.css") as an embedded resource in the same assembly where your custom style class is located.
-Then, apply it to the Swagger UI
+Then, apply it to the Swagger UI:

 ```csharp
 var customStyle = CustomStyle.Custom;